Athletics at the 1900 Summer Olympics – Men's 200 metres hurdles: Background

 This was the first of only two times the event was held; it would return in 1904 but then be eliminated from the programme.
 American Alvin Kraenzlein was an overwhelming favorite; he had already won the 60 metres, 110 metres hurdles, and long jump by the time of the 200 metres hurdles.

 France, Germany, Hungary, India, and the United States competed in the inaugural 200 metres hurdles event.

 Competition format

 The low hurdles competition consisted of two rounds: semifinals and a final.
 The semifinal round consisted of two heats, with 5 hurdlers in one and 6 in the other.
 The top 2 athletes in each semifinal advanced to the final.

 Records

-None, this was the first time the event was held.
+This was the first time the event was held.
 Alvin Kraenzlein set the first Olympic record for this event when he ran 27.0 seconds in the first heat of the first round.
 Norman Pritchard improved this record in the second heat with 26.8 seconds.
 Finally Alvin Kraenzlein took the Olympic record by winning the final with 25.4 seconds.